lulzzz/documentation-1/docs/category/04_install_cert_mgr.md

 ---
 layout: category
-title: 03 Install an Ingress Controller
+title: 04 Install HTTPS Certificates
 ---

 We will use the 'cert-manager' application to provide HHTPS certificates to our web facing services. cert-manager is used to automatically generate and configure Let's Encrypt TLS certificates.